tr64311/MIST4610-GP-1/README.md

 Our model captures the operations of a soccer club, designed to manage everything from player development to match scheduling seamlessly.
 At the heart of our model lies the Players entity, which holds comprehensive data about each player, including personal details, contact information, and position.
 This entity is foundational because the players are the core of our club’s activities.

-Teams serve as the backbone of our club, with each team composed of multiple players.
-This is represented by a one to many relationship between Teams and Players, signifying that while a player belongs to a single team, a team comprises many players.
+Club serve as the backbone of our club, with each team composed of multiple players.
+This is represented by a one to many relationship between Club and Players, signifying that while a player belongs to a single team, a team comprises many players.
 Our players can be placed on one of three available teams, based on their skill level.
-The Teams entity is linked to Coaches, reflecting the different roles coaches play in team strategy and player development.
+The Club entity is linked to Coaches, reflecting the different roles coaches play in team strategy and player development.
 Each team is assigned 5 coaches, where they are responsible for guiding and managing their team’s progress.
-Furthermore, there is a one to one relationship between Teams and Coaches indicating only one Head Coach to exist in each team.

 Further branching from the Players entity is PlayerStats, which documents the performance metrics of players, such as goals, assists, redcards, wins, and losses.
 This relationship explains the analytical aspect of our club where tracking individual performance is key to the overall team development.
 Players also connect to the Memberships entity, detailing whether or not their contract has been signed and the type of membership they opted for.

 Our club’s scheduling is captured through the MatchSchedule and PracticeBlocks entities.
-MatchSchedule determines the match dates and opponents, showing a one to many relationship between Teams and MatchSchedule to account for the numerous matches a team engages in throughout the season.
+MatchSchedule determines the match dates and opponents, showing a one to many relationship between Club and MatchSchedule to account for the numerous matches a team engages in throughout the season.
 PracticeBlocks organizes practice sessions for players on certain days and times, showing a many to many relationship with Players and PracticeSchedule because players attend multiple practice sessions, and each session can accommodate multiple players.

 The EquipmentSets entity tracks the inventory of sports equipment indicating a many to one relationship with PracticeSchedule.
 This shows that while multiple practice sessions may use the same set of equipment, only one equipment set is used each practice.
 Each equipment set includes, quantity of pieces, purchase date, and the skill level associated with the kit.